flaturtha/NOS/_posts/2016-09-28-the-philosophy-of-the-short-story.md

 It is a genre, as M. Brunetiere terms it, a species, as a naturalist might call it, as individual as the Lyric itself and as various.
 It is as distinct an entity as the Epic, as Tragedy, as Comedy.
 Now the Novel is not a form of the same sharply defined individuality; it is — or at least it may be — anything.
 It is the child of the Epic and the heir of the Drama; but it is a hybrid.

-And one of the foremost of living American novelists, who happens also to be one of the most acute and sympathetic of American critics, has told me that he was often distracted by the knowledge of this fact even while he was engaged in writing a novel. * <small style="background-color:#FFFFE6;color:#242424">[See 23]</small>
+And one of the foremost of living American novelists, who happens also to be one of the most acute and sympathetic of American critics, has told me that he was often distracted by the knowledge of this fact even while he was engaged in writing a novel. *  <sup class="sup_red"> [23]</sup>

 <div class="sidenote">
-This paragraph and the one following were not in the original essay.
+ <sup class="sup_red">23</sup> This paragraph and the one following were not in the original essay.
 </div>

 In the history of literature the Short-story was developed long before the Novel, which indeed is but a creature of yesterday, and which was not really established in popular esteem as a worthy rival of the drama until after the widespread success of the Waverley Novels in the early years of the nineteenth century.
 The Short-story also seems much easier of accomplishment than the Novel, if only because it is briefer.